 When operating a vessel, there are three major responsibilities that every boat operator must observe:

-- Maintain a constant lookout to detect potential hazards early and to prevent collisions.
+- First, an operator is responsible for maintaining a constant lookout to detect potential hazards early and to prevent collisions.

-- Take early and decisive action when approaching a vessel or when another vessel is nearby, ensuring clear maneuvering intentions to keep out of the way and avoid accidents.
+- Second, the operator is required to take early and decisive action when approaching a vessel or when another vessel is nearby, ensuring clear maneuvering intentions to keep out of the way and avoid accidents.

-- Perform regular and thorough maintenance checks, such as a comprehensive vessel safety check, to ensure that all equipment is functioning properly, supporting the ability to keep a proper lookout at all times.
+- Third, every operator shall keep regular and thorough maintenance checks, such as a comprehensive vessel safety check, to ensure the boat has equipment functioning properly, thus supporting their ability to keep a proper lookout at all times.

 Effective Actions Boat Operators Must Take to Avoid a Collision

-- Be aware of all nearby boat traffic and actively adjust course or speed as necessary to give way to other vessels.
+- A boat operator’s responsibility includes being aware of all nearby boat traffic and actively adjusting course or speed as necessary to give way to other vessels.

-- Use sound judgment and proactive measures to ensure safe navigation in crowded waterways.
+- Operators are always required to use sound judgment and proactive measures to ensure their vessel safely navigates crowded waterways.

-- Remain vigilant and be ready to take proper and effective action at the first indication of any potential danger.
+- The operator shall keep vigilant and be ready to take proper and effective action at the first indication of any potential danger.

-- When approaching or being approached by another boat, clearly signal your intentions, maintain proper distances, and proceed at a safe speed to prevent close-quarters situations or collisions.
+- When approaching or being approached by another boat, a boat operator must clearly signal their intentions, maintain proper distances, and proceed at a safe speed to prevent any close-quarters situations or collisions.

 Guidelines for Keeping Well Away

-- Always keep well away from restricted zones, swimming areas, and other sensitive locations marked on navigational charts.
+- Boat operators have to always keep well away from restricted zones, swimming areas, and other sensitive locations marked on navigational charts.

-- Maintain adequate separation from other vessels, allowing ample reaction time for unpredictable movements.
+- It is essential to maintain adequate separation from other vessels, allowing ample reaction time to unpredictable movements.

-- If a vessel encounters another boat without proper signaling or unclear maneuvering intentions, keep a larger distance and take cautious measures to avoid risk.
+- If a vessel encounters a boat without proper signaling or unclear maneuvering intentions, the operator should keep a larger distance and take cautious measures to avoid risk.

-- Proactive steps and a high state of alertness significantly enhance safety and reduce the likelihood of maritime incidents.
+- Taking proactive steps and maintaining a high state of alertness significantly enhances safety and reduces the likelihood of maritime incidents.

 Conclusion: The Operator’s Duty to Maintain a Proper Lookout